-If it becomes necessary to reprimand a child we will use a positive approach to emphasise that it is the action which is unacceptable and not the child.
+If it becomes necessary to reprimand a child, we will use a positive approach to emphasise that it is the action which is unacceptable and not the child.
 We will encourage children to say that they do not like being hurt and to express their feelings to each other.
 We will encourage children to negotiate their way through conflict wherever possible.
 We will encourage children to say sorry by helping them to realise how others feel and apologise for their actions.

-For any dangerous situations that require immediate action, e.g. throwing bricks or sand, or very aggressive antisocial behaviour, children will be given clear reasons and told the consequence if their behaviour persists.
+For any dangerous situations that require immediate action, e.g. throwing bricks or sand, or very aggressive behaviours, children will be given clear reasons and told the consequence if their behaviour persists.
 They will then be removed from the situation under adult supervision for a specified time.
-Children may be given a few minutes time out away from a busy environment with an adult to think about, talk and reflect on their behaviour.
+Children may be given a few minutes time out away from a busy environment with an adult to think about, talk and reflect on behaviours that were presented.
 We will inform and involve parents/carers about any problems that are causing persistent concern and work together to address them.
+We will consider what the root cause of the behaviours may be and support with talking about their feelings.